 Vai began working for Zappa as a transcriber, doing the Guitar book, and later contributed with "impossible" guitar parts.

-This site contains a study in Finnish about playing Zappa on baroque instruments.
+Today the ensemble is on Facebook only.
+Their former site www.ensembleambrosius.com contained a study in Finnish about playing Zappa on baroque instruments.
 The black dots in it are universal.

 At this stage the literature section below is not bibliographical.
 I've spent most time transcribing,